Morveus/bucket-list/README.md

 1. **Clone the repository.**
 2. **Rename "bucketList.js.sample" to "bucketList.js".** This file will serve as the source for your bucket list items.

+## Credits
+This is largely inspired from Neal Agrawal's Life Checklist (and therefore not _exactly_ a bucket list: it is whatever you want it to be: bucket list, life checklist, achievements list...)

 ## How It Works

-The application generates a list on load, which requires JavaScript.
+The application generates the HTML contents on load, which requires JavaScript.
 The list items are pulled from the `bucketList.js` file.

 ### bucketList.js File